Binokel

 Binokel belongs to the family of melding and trick-taking games.
 Unlike others in the family, special card combinations (family, four of a kind, etc.) score additional points.
-After the deal in the three- or four-player game, there is an auction to bid for the dabb (stack of undealt cards c.f.
-Skat) or tapp.
+After the deal in the three- or four-player game, there is an auction to bid for the dabb (stack of undealt cards cf. Skat) or tapp.
 Players bid depending on the card points they expect to score from taking tricks and making melds.
 The team with the highest bid has to win the game, i.e. score more points in tricks and melds than they bid.
 Although some of the rules vary from place to place, the basics are standard.